2023 Spanish government formation: Second investiture attempt

 Pedro Sánchez during the first day of debate on his investiture on 15 November 2023.

 Pedro Sánchez's investiture debate began at 12:00 CET (UTC+1) on 15 November with Sánchez's speech, followed by the replies of all other parties.
 The first round of voting was on 16 November.
 A second round of voting, which was ultimately not required, would have taken place on 18 November.

 During the debate, Feijóo attacked Sánchez over the amnesty and his concessions to pro-independence parties, accusing him of "political corruption".
 During his initial address to parliament he also attempted to undermine Sánchez by accusing him of cutting off a quotation from a poem by Antonio Machado; it was later established that Feijóo's allegedly complete Machado quotation was in fact a much later adaptation of the poem written by songwriter Ismael Serrano.
 Also during the debate, Madrilenian president Ayuso—who attended as a visitor—was filmed in the chamber's gallery mouthing the Spanish words for "son of a bitch" after Sánchez mentioned the corruption allegations against her brother that brought about the downfall of former PP leader Pablo Casado.
 Feijóo's position was weakened following a remark by PNV spokesman Aitor Esteban, in which he denounced the former's criticism of Sánchez's agreement by commenting that "someday maybe I will get to say what [Feijóo] offered us" in exchange for PNV support to his investiture.
 Subsequently, El Diario Vasco reported that Feijóo had offered the PNV the Industry ministry "and more" during failed negotiations in August–September.

 Vox leader Santiago Abascal demanded a repeat election, claiming that the investiture agreements "had not been voted at the polls", comparing Sánchez to Adolf Hitler and accusing him of staging a "coup d'état".
 On the other hand, Junts spokesperson Míriam Nogueras, while pledging her party's support to Sánchez's investiture, warned him: "Don't push your luck with us because it won't work for you.
 Your speech wasn't brave."
-In an incident outdoors, PSOE deputy Herminio Sancho—who had been a brief protagonist during Feijóo's failed investiture—was hit by an egg after several people heckled him along with three other PSOE MPs who were accompanying him.
+In an incident outdoors, PSOE deputy Herminio Sancho—who had been a brief protagonist during Feijóo's failed investiture as a result of a voting mistake—was hit by an egg after several people heckled him along with three other PSOE MPs who were accompanying him.